 Responsible Organization (RespOrg): An STI Participant designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the Toll-Free Number Registry (TFNR).
 RespOrgs are the only parties who assign, manage and administer Toll-Free numbers in the Toll-Free Number Registry.
 [ATIS-1000093]

-Root CA: A CA that is directly trusted by an End-Entity.
+Root CA: A CA that is directly trusted by an end-entity.
 See also Trust Anchor CA and Trusted CA [Ref 9].

 Secure Telephone Identity (STI) Certificate: A public key certificate used by an STI Participant to sign and verify the PASSporT.